LaboratorioBioinformatica/vHULK/README.md

-# deep-THoR
+# vHULK
-Tool for HOst Recognition using deep learning approaches
+Viral Host UnveiLing Kit
+A tool-kit for prokaryotic hosts prediction from phage genomes